 We disclose this information without your specific consent as it is reasonable and necessary to do so to fulfil our public tasks or it is otherwise in the substantial public interest to do so.

-The information is stored electronically, on the County Council’s records management system, known as Liquid Logic.
+The information is stored electronically, on the County Council’s records management systems, known as Liquid Logic and Synergy.
 Information is also securely stored in other mediums, including email accounts and in paper files.